 Taking place ahead of World Menopause Day, this Personnel Today webinar in association with Peppy will discuss the impact of menopause on professional identity and on an organisation's bottom line.

 Personnel Today HR and wellbeing editor Ashleigh Webber will be joined by an expert panel of speakers including a leading menopause specialist nurse and a people director at a major broadcaster to discuss the impact menopause has on women’s working life and the support employers can offer.

 This free, 60-minute webinar will include a live Q&A session where attendees will have a chance to ask our expert panel questions.

 Louise Minchin is a well known journalist, TV presenter, and published author.
 She presented BBC Breakfast, the UK’s most popular morning programme for 20 years.
 She has spoken openly about how menopause has affected her at work and is committed to breaking down the taboos associated with it.

-Ashleigh is HR and wellbeing editor at Personnel Today and OHW+.
+Ashleigh is HR and wellbeing editor at Personnel Today and editor of OHW+.
 She has been writing about HR, L&D, occupational health and workplace wellbeing since 2018.